jared1980/weeklystatus/docs/jared.md

 ## GRV9519ZWAX44-B-23 (Smart 4 plus)

 ### Security
  - 🟡 Busybox upgrade to 1.35.0
    - ✅ build S4 Plus engineer firmware requested by CL (done)
-		- 🟡 [05/16] Under testing by CL

-### Active Service
    - ✅ [06/01] Activated SIP in Router mode, then switch to DSL modem mode, there are lots of "waitting for arc-sip ready" and could not reset to default.
 The upgradion should not be a factor to cause this problem.
    - ✅ [06/06] Smart 4 Plus: finished. all looking good.
    - 🟢 [06/06] Smart 4 MS: conducting

 ## VRV9517WAX44 1-B-23 (Smart 4 MS)